source-saraiva/ezy-install/README.md

 # ezy-install

-**ezy-install** is a lightweight command-line launcher that fetches and runs installation scripts directly from this repository.
-It simplifies the setup of common solutions with one command.
+**ezy-install** is a lightweight command-line launcher that fetches and runs installation scripts directly on a Linux-based system from this repository.
+It’s built for sysadmins and devs who want to deploy technical solutions quickly and consistently, without digging through outdated blogs or trial-and-error setup guides.

-It also alleviates the trial-and-error process typically required when installing software, making the experience more like Windows-style roles and features installation.
+Inspired by the simplicity of “Roles and Features” in Windows Server, ezy-install brings a similar experience to Linux:
+Just one command, and you’re up and running.

+Tired of blog-hopping, debugging broken install scripts, and trying to piece together how to get a monitoring solution or helpdesk system working?
+This tool is for you.

 ## Features